crane-cloud-Apps/sample-react-app/README.md

 ## A Crane Cloud Example

-This is a simple application using in the Crane Cloud User documentation showing how to deploy a React Application to the platform.
+This is a simple application used in the Crane Cloud User documentation showing how to deploy a React Application to the platform.